Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/7-Exotic_Primitives/Exotic_Primitives_slides.md

 - Output is a deterministic function of _key_ and _input_
   - i.e. eval should be deterministic
 - It should be pseudo-random
-- But until the VRF is revealed, only the holder<br>of the secret key knows the output
+- But until the VRF is revealed, only the holder<br/>of the secret key knows the output

 ---